infor-cloud/xtendm3/docs/documentation/import-export.md

 <img src="../../../assets/attachments/export/window.PNG" width="950">

-After selecting one of export option, file will be automaticly saved on local directory.
+After selecting one of export option, file will be automaticly saved on local directory.<br>

-## Important notes
+### Important notes

 * Files will be overwritten in case of file name conflict.
 Remember to export previous extension first to save it befor overwriting;<br>
 * Imported extensions are being validated, if not valid an error window will apear;<br>